16 Best Things to Do in Crested Butte in Winter (Beyond Skiing)

 Remember to get acquainted with the regulations of the Big Mine Ice Arena beforehand.

-Enjoy Coffee at First Ascent
+8. Enjoy Coffee at Camp 4 Coffee

-Hike the Slate River Trail
+9. Hike the Slate River Trail

 The Slate River Trail is another ideal route to enjoy winter activities.
 Stretching through the most iconic valley in Crested Butte, it boasts epic views of the snow-covered river, valley walls, and Mineral Point.

-The trail is always filled with skiers, snowmobilers, snowshoers, and backcountry travelers.
 Start from the parking area and climb a small hill, then take the right trail for a shortcut.
 Join the road again, pass the Gun-site bridge, and follow the Slate River Road to the valley.

 Slate River in Crested Butte